How to Rekey a Lock to Match an Existing Key

 Insert the existing key and rotate it 45 degrees.

 While keeping the follower tool firmly against the rear of the plug, pull the plug out of the housing.
-The follower fills the void left as the plug is removed and it holds in all of the top components in place.
+The follower fills the void left as the plug is removed and holds all of the top components in place.

 4: Remove the existing pins